 To get the most out of your heating system, it’s important to make sure your furnace and blower are in good condition and working efficiently.

-Heating system maintenance:
+Steps for heating system maintenance:

 - Install a new, programmable thermostat, such as the Carrier Infinity Touch, and set it to lower the temperature when you’re asleep or away from home to save energy.

-- If your heating system is over 12 years old, consider replacing it with a new, more energy efficient system, for more efficient operation and to reduce your energy bills.
+- If your heating system is over 12 years old, consider replacing it with a new, more energy-efficient system for more efficient operation and to reduce your energy bills.

 - Replace your furnace filter regularly (every 1-3 months) with a quality filter to improve your indoor air quality and allow your heater to run more efficiently.
-For even better indoor air quality, consider installing a whole house air filtration system, such as the Infinity Air Purifier from Carrier, which cleans the air and captures and kills airborne organisms including bacteria, viruses, and mold.
+For even better indoor air quality, consider installing a whole-house air filtration system, such as the Infinity Air Purifier from Carrier, which cleans the air and captures and kills airborne organisms, including bacteria, viruses, and mold.

 Home Storage Solutions